Skip to main content

 When the corresponding timezone is null

-When there is event that occurs where Terminal49 cannot determine the location (and therefore the timezone) of the event the system is unable to store the event in true UTC.
+When an event occurs and Terminal49 cannot determine the location (and therefore the timezone), the system cannot store the event in true UTC.
+In this scenario, Terminal49 takes the timestamp as given from the source and parses it in UTC.

 Example